joaohenggeler/web-cache-exporter/README.md

 WCE.exe -export-java "" "My Default Cache"
 ```

 When exporting Internet Explorer 4 to 9's cache, this tool will also create a second output folder and CSV file called `IE-RAW`.
 This is done to copy files that might still exist on disk despite not being listed in the cache database.
-Note that exporting the cache from Internet Explorer 10 and 11 is only supported in Windows Vista and later.
+Exporting the cache from Internet Explorer 10 and 11 is only supported in Windows Vista and later.

 There are two other options that have a similar behavior but that take different arguments: